s-m-k/SteamworksWrapper/README.md

 # SteamworksWrapper
 A very simple and specialized (but expandable) Steamworks API wrapper for Unity I'm gonna use for BUTCHER.

 If you want to use it, use at your own risk.
-If you expect any support from me, you can simply fuck off because fuck dealing with people.
+No support provided.

 The only purpose of this wrapper is to write a simple and robust library that's no bullshit on the C# side.